Discover your Standard

 In November 2017, the Trump Administration approved the release of an “exhaustive scientific report” released by 13 federal agencies, which declares that humans are the “dominant cause of the global temperature rise.”1 This report reinforces decades of research conducted by the Intergovernmental Panel on Climate Change (IPCC).
 Global temperature rise is a very big problem, but its not the only serious environmental issue.
 To see a list of environmental issues, click here.

 We cannot afford to carry on as usual, expecting governments to act in the best interest of people.
 We cannot afford to let corporate interests determine the condition of our planet.
 As consumers, we have the power to shape industry, by deciding which products we will and will not buy.

-For many Americans, the view outside their window remains innocuous.
-It’s hard to fathom that our way of life is wreaking havoc on the planet.
-But then, destinations, such as Norilsk, Russia; La Oroya, Peru; Sukinda, India; Vapi, India; and the Citarum River in Indonesia; probably don’t appear often on the typical American travel itinerary.
+For many Americans, the view outside their window remains unchanged.
+It’s hard to fathom that our way of life is wreaking havoc on the planet, but then destinations, such as Norilsk, Russia; La Oroya, Peru; Sukinda, India; Vapi, India; and the Citarum River in Indonesia, probably don’t appear often on the typical American travel itinerary.
 These locations are areas of heavy mining, chemical production, and textile manufacturing for products sent all of the world, and are among the most polluted places on Earth.
-The reality is, members of the developed nations, typically have no clue where their products come from, nor what is involved in creating those products.
+The reality is, members of the developed nations typically have no clue where their products come from, nor what is involved in creating those products.